-Our hours vary from the Central Library, please see sidebar for Brooklyn Collection division hours.
+Our hours vary from the Central Library, and have changed as of July 2nd, 2018.
+Please see sidebar for Brooklyn Collection division hours.

 While we welcome walk-ins, we recommend that you submit a research request, contact the Collection at firstname.lastname@example.org or call 718.230.2762 before visiting.
 With advance notice, our staff can plan ahead by setting aside materials for your use.
 An appointment is required for access to original photographs, rare manuscripts and certain historical ephemera.

 Parachute Jump at Coney Island's Steeplechase Park, 1946

 "Diversity," photographed by Jamel Shabazz, 1997

 First girl admitted to Polar Bear Club at Manhattan Beach, 1941

 Luna Park, 1903

 Wallabout Market, 1935

 School children in Fort Greene Park, 1953

 Teaching With Primary Sources: A Skills Workshop For Paraprofessionals 4:00 pm, Central Library, Brooklyn Collection